-He says that, in his experience, its essential to create an environment where people can make mistakes and learn from them, however you need to be clear about certain non-negotiables such as timelines and delivery.
+He says that, in his experience, it's essential to create an environment where people can make mistakes and learn from them, however you need to be clear about certain non-negotiables such as timelines and delivery.

 Current focus - Creating growth through people

-Deon says that when organizations are in challenging times, they try to do fancy things.
+Deon says that when organisations are in challenging times, they try to do fancy things.
 He is currently rolling out a strategy which he has coined ‘Back to basics’ which is about making finance much easier specifically in the current difficult operating and regulatory environments ensuring that finance embrace the changes.
 He explains that “We are implementing a consolidation tool, which will make year-end reporting, management accounting, cashflows and projections easier.
 We are currently very excel driven, but that lack of automation creates significant risks and complexity.
 Our goal is to have an ecosystem that people can easily download reports and information from and where all our financial records, with all the businesses and subsidiaries, are integrated in one place.”

 He says Famous Brands grew from a family business into a listed corporate entity and his team is busy with upgrading internal controls.
 “We are refining and mapping the critical controls taking into account the rapidly changing operating and regulatory environments and making sure that risk control metrics are right”, he says.

-Deon also points out that it’s important to reflect on the learnings of Covid-19 and be sure that your organization is fit for the purpose.
+Deon also points out that it’s important to reflect on the learnings of Covid-19 and be sure that your organisation is fit for the purpose.
 “You want to make sure you have the right in-house skills and, looking forward, proper succession planning for the different skill sets including the appropriate training.
 If you don’t pay attention to that it can, in the long term, be expensive in today’s world where people are flexible and move between employment quite easily”.
 The experience of Covid – 19 clearly illustrates that one must be ready for anything and have sufficient flexibility and depth to adapt.